simondbrooke/terraform-training-jamfpro/support_materials/Section 1 - Configuration/Lesson 1 - Infrastructure/Lesson 1 - Infrastructure.md

 }
 ```

 This resource will create a 'jamfpro_self_service_settings' with the unique identifier 'example'.
 The Self Service Configuration has multiple attributes that are required.
 You can see more details on the full requirements on the registry page below.
-All of the attributes written above are required, but there are additional optional attributes which can be found in the Terraform Registry link below.
+All the attributes written above are required, but there are additional optional attributes which can be found in the Terraform Registry link below.

 Once you apply this run, the Self Service Configurations will be configured in the linked Jamf Pro tenant.